-- International students must not have their candidature terminated until all avenues of appeal are exhausted.
+- Student Visa Holder’s must not have their candidature terminated until all avenues of appeal are exhausted.

-- Once the final appeal has been processed, and where the student appeal is unsuccessful, Research Services will terminate the student's candidature in the relevant student administrative systems.
-Research Services will notify the student, Principal Supervisor and HDR Coordinator in writing and, in the case of International students, notify the International Office.
+- Once the final appeal has been processed, and where the Student appeal is unsuccessful, Research Services will terminate the Student's candidature in the relevant Student administrative systems.
+Research Services will notify the Student, Principal Supervisor and School HDR Coordinator In Writing and, in the case of Student Visa Holder’s, notify UNE International.